-Test Reaction Times: After testing their reaction times, have students share and discuss as a class their findings.
-Then either have students answer the six Response & Reaction Worksheet results and analysis questions in writing to be turned in for grading or lead a class discussion using the questions as prompts.
-Consider student answers and/or discussion contributions to gauge their comprehension.
+- Have students share and discuss their exercise 2 findings as a class.
+Then either have students answer the six worksheet results and analysis questions (slide 7) in writing or lead a class discussion using the questions as prompts.

 Dowshen, Steven.
 What Are Reflexes?
 Last updated September 2010.
 Kids Health from Nemours.
 Accessed April 16, 2013. http://kidshealth.org/kid/talk/qa/reflexes.html

 List of reflexes (alphabetical).
 Last updated November 3, 2012.
 In Wikipedia, The Free Encyclopedia.
 Accessed April 16, 2013. http://en.wikipedia.org/w/index.php?title=List_of_reflexes_(alphabetical)&oldid=521175984

 Mental chronometry.
 Last updated March 2, 2013.
 In Wikipedia, The Free Encyclopedia.
 Accessed April 16, 2013. http://en.wikipedia.org/w/index.php?title=Mental_chronometry&oldid=541675578